 - Hubstaff — is a time tracking app that runs as a software on your desktop or as a mobile app.
-It’s features include daily activity rates, randomized screenshots, internet and app monitoring, employee payroll system and easy invoicing.
-Hubstaff also integrates with over 30 project management softwares including, Basecamp, Trello and Asana.
+Its features include daily activity rates, randomized screenshots, internet and app monitoring, employee payroll system and easy invoicing.
+Hubstaff also integrates with over 30 project management software including, Basecamp, Trello, and Asana.

 - Trello — It’s a highly visual app that allows users to create multiple lists and move cards to reflect the status of each project.

 - Basecamp — It has a simple interface and is one of the most popular project management apps available today.

 - Asana — It’s a great app for checklists and users can prioritize projects (or “tasks”) within its interface, and there’s a dashboard chat to track progress.